malvibid/COMP3071-Designing-Intelligent-Agents/COMP3071-DIA-CW/src/README.md

 - `_build_model`: Builds the DQN model architecture using PyTorch, which is a simple feed-forward neural network with two hidden layers and ReLU activation functions.
 - `remember`: Appends a new experience (state, action, reward, next_state, done) to the agent's memory, which is used for training.
 - `act`: Determines the action to take given a state, following the epsilon-greedy strategy.
 It either selects a random action (exploration) or the action with the highest predicted Q-value (exploitation of gathered knowledge) based on the current epsilon value.
-- `replay`: This method is called periodically (after each episode in this case) during training to update/train the DQN model using a batch of experiences randomly sampled from the memory.
+- `replay`: This method is called periodically during training to update/train the DQN model using a batch of experiences randomly sampled from the memory.
 It updates the model's weights to minimize the mean squared error (MSE) between the target Q-values (ground truth) and the predicted Q-values for a set of state-action pairs.
 The target Q-values are calculated by adding the immediate reward and the discounted maximum Q-value of the next state.
 The epsilon value is also decayed in this method.
 Experience replay helps break the correlation between consecutive samples, leading to better learning.

 - `save_model` and `load_model`: Functions to save and load the trained DQN model's weights to/from a .pth file.